PioneerValleyTipOff/FourFactorModel/README.md

 In this file, you will see the script written in Python for the Logistic Regression model.
 This model consists of the Dean Oliver Four Factors, which are Effective Field Goal Percentage (EFG%), Turnover Percentage (TOV%), Rebounding (OREB% & DREB%), and Free Throws (FT/FGA).
 Using these factors on the offensive and defensive side of the ball, the model of choice here was Logistic Regression.
 This was the best model of choice as we were predicting a binary outcome, which was winning or losing the game.

-Using this model, different analysis can be drawn.
-Things such as average accuracy and significant variables were vital to the analysis of this model which is represented as visualizations.
+Average accuracy and significant variables were vital to the analysis of this model which is represented as visualizations.
 From this model, we were able to devise a formula to rank the teams from 0-10.
 If a team got the score of 10, that means that they played perfectly and if they had a score of 0, they played the worst game possible.
 Go through the paper for more details.

 Also in this repository, we have what the sample ranking data will look like.
 Just note that the paper and the CSVs here don't match.
 This was due to an error that occured when devising the ranking formula for the teams for one of the coefficients.
 The CSVs in the GitHub are correct while the screenshots in the paper are wrong.